Mutkallam/Analyzing_Impact_of_Financial_News_Volume_and_Sentiment_on_SP500_Volatility/README.md

 ### Key Takeaways:

-High news volume days exhibited nearly double the average market volatility compared to low news days, with elevated volatility persisting into the following trading day.
+High news volume days exhibited substantially higher market volatility than low news volume days, with same-day volatility averaging 43.0 on high-volume days compared to 21.6 on low-volume days, representing an approximate 99% increase, and next-day volatility remaining high at 42.7 versus 21.8, an increase of about 96%.

-Negative-sentiment days showed higher volatility than neutral days both same day and next day, while positive-sentiment days also displayed moderately elevated volatility.
+Negative-sentiment days showed higher volatility than neutral days, with same-day volatility averaging 33.4 compared to 21.2 (about a 57% increase) and next-day volatility averaging 34.5 versus 20.8 (about a 65% increase).
+Positive-sentiment days also displayed moderately elevated volatility relative to neutral days, averaging 29.9 on the same day and 29.3 the next day, corresponding to increases of roughly 41% and 40%, respectively.

-News volume had a stronger relationship with market reactions than sentiment alone, suggesting that information intensity plays a larger role than tone.
+News volume had a stronger relationship with market reactions than sentiment alone, as high news volume was associated with nearly double the volatility levels observed on low news days (43.0 vs 21.6 same day), while sentiment-driven differences were smaller in magnitude.

-Market volatility and price movement often continued into the next trading day rather than being fully absorbed immediately.
+Market reactions often persisted beyond the initial trading day, with next-day absolute returns remaining higher following high news volume days (0.00707 vs 0.00592, about a 19% increase) and next-day volatility staying close to same-day levels on high news days.